ilios/user-guide/programs/edit-program.md

 ![click to manage](../images/programs/edit_program/click_to_manage.png)

-After clicking as shown above, the screen allows for the searching and selecting of any Ilios user to be added as program director (Leaderdship).
+After clicking as shown above, the screen allows for the searching and selecting of any Ilios user to be added as program director (Leadership).

 ![select to add to leadership](../images/programs/edit_program/select_to_add_to_leadership.png)